webpack/concord/README.md

 ### How it's different

 Existing stuff defines how modules are processed on package-level.
-With concord the package defines only the type of modules and doesn't define how it's processed.
-How the different types of modules are processed is defined on application-level.
-Useful defaults for each module type ensure that packages are useable without configuration.
+With concord the package defines only the types of modules and doesn't define how they are processed.
+How the different types of modules are processed is defined on application level.
+Useful defaults for each module type ensure that packages are usable without configuration.

 The indirect mapping from *file* to *module type* to *processing logic* ensures that packages are independent of build system and *module processors*.
 It also makes sure that the application has the ultimate control over module processing.

 ### definitions

-**type plus features**: This is an often used thing for specifying types.
+**type plus features**: This is often used for specifying types.
 It combines a *basetype* with a list of additional *features*: `basetype+feature1+feature2+feature3`.
-An addition of an feature must behave equal to the thing without this feature if the feature isn't used.
+An addition of an feature must behave equally to the thing without this feature if the feature isn't used.
 So if `a+b+c` is required `a+b+c+d` could be used instead and will behave similar to `a+b+c` or `a+b+c+e`. `*` as *basetype* will match every *basetype*.

 **environment**: The target of the generated thing.
 There can be multiple environments.
 It's defined with a *type plus features*.
 Examples: `web+es5`, `node+es5+es6`